 Programming language: Your program should be written in C or C++, although the use of C++ is strongly encouraged.
-You may choose a compiler to be used out of {clang-3.4.2, clang-3.7.1, clang-4.0.0, gcc-4.8.5, gcc-5.3.0, gcc-6.1.0, gcc-7.1.0}.
-By default, clang-4.0.0 will be used.
-Your program will be compiled using -pedantic -Wall -Werror, i.e., all warnings are enabled and each remaining warning will lead to compilation failure.
-Provide an automatic way to build your program, i.e., a build command or - even better - a Makefile.
+By default, your program will be compiled using clang-9.0.0 using C++17.
+Different compilers or compiler versions are available upon request.
+Your program will be compiled using -pedantic -Wall -Wextra -Werror, i.e., all warnings are enabled and each remaining warning will lead to compilation failure.
 Program evaluation will be performed on Linux.
 The standard library can be used as you wish, but no other libraries.

-Algorithm evaluation: You are expected to implement the algorithm as described in the lecture (slightly different from the presentation in Korte-Vygen, but it would certainly be helpful to take a look at their description as well).
+Algorithm evaluation: You are expected to implement the algorithm as described in the lecture or in the book by Korte and Vygen.
 The runtime requirement will not be handled strictly, so complicated implementation details that make your program slightly slower may be overlooked, but the core of the algorithm must be as efficient as described in class.

-Code evaluation: The elegance, cleanness and organization of your code will be evaluated.
+Code evaluation: The correctness, readability and organization of your code will be evaluated.
 Make sure to add good documentation and give the variables, functions and types meaningful names that make their role clear.
 Break your complicated functions into small simple ones, break your program into a few units etc. Of course, your program may not trigger undefined behavior.
 In particular, your program must be valgrind-clean, i.e., must not leak memory and must not perform invalid operations on memory.

-Help: On the website for the exercise classes, which you should visit regularly, you will find a C++ unit providing a simple graph class that you can use (if you wish), as well as a precise definition of the DIMACS format and a few instances that you can use to test your program.
+Help: On the website for the exercise classes, which you should visit regularly, you will a sample c++ graph class with code for parsing an input file.
+You may use it in your solution if you wish.
+You will also find some help for compiling and testing your code, including some instances to test it on.

-Please submit your programs in groups of 2 students.
+Please submit your programs in groups of up to 2 students.